 - A FREE classroom set of materials;

-- A stipend for completing the training with participation in the showcase;
+- A stipend for completing the training upon completion of the professional learning, assessments, and participation in the showcase;

 - Exploration and practice with processes and protocols to address controversial topics in the classroom;

 - SCECH credits; and

 - A great community of teachers;